MARRIAGE VISITOR VISA

 We can also assist with

-The Fiance(e) or Proposed Civil Partner visa category is for individuals who are engaged to a British citizen or person with indefinite leave to remain in the UK and intend to get married in the UK within a period of 6 months.
-Once married, an application can then be made for further leave to remain in the Spouse or Civil Partner visa category.
+The Fiance(e) visa category and the Proposed Civil Partner visa category are for individuals who are engaged to a British citizen or person with indefinite leave to remain in the UK and intend to get married or enter into a civil partnership in the UK within a period of 6 months.
+Once married or in a civil partnership, an application can then be made for further leave to remain in the Spouse visa or Civil Partner visa category.

 Applications for Unmarried Partner visas